chengongpp/go-optimization-guide/docs/01-common-patterns/immutable-data.md

 # Immutable Data Sharing

-One common bottleneck when building high-performance Go applications is concurrent access to shared data.
-The traditional approach often involves mutexes or channels to manage synchronization.
-While effective, these tools can add complexity and subtle bugs if not used carefully.
+One common source of slowdown in high-performance Go programs is the way shared data is accessed under concurrency.
+The usual tools—mutexes and channels—work well, but they’re not free.
+Mutexes can become choke points if many goroutines try to grab the same lock.
+Channels, while elegant for coordination, can introduce blocking and make control flow harder to reason about.
+Both require careful use: it’s easy to introduce subtle bugs or unexpected performance issues if synchronization isn’t tight.

 A powerful alternative is immutable data sharing.
 Instead of protecting data with locks, you design your system so that shared data is never mutated after it's created.
 This minimizes contention and simplifies reasoning about your program.